SWIM: Stochastic Warm Inflation Module to generate and analyse Warm Inflationary power spectrum: Instructions to use the numerical power spectrum submodule of SWIM

 The work of S.D. is supported by the Start-up Research Grant (SRG) awarded by Anusandhan National Research Foundation (ANRF), Department of Science and Technology, Government of India [File No. SRG/2023/000101/PMS].
 UK warmly acknowledges the Axis Bank PhD program at Ashoka University for the PhD fellowship provided by Axis Bank.
 UK is grateful to Gabriele Montefalcone, Alejandro Perez Rodriguez, and Dipankar Bhattacharya for insightful discussions that have significantly contributed to this work.

 After the first version of this manuscript appeared on arXiv, we received correspondences from the authors of \texttt{WI2easy} that help up understand the reason behind the discrepancies observed in \texttt{SWIM}'s $G(Q)$ and \texttt{WI2easy}'s $G(Q)$ in the moderate dissipative regime.
 We thus thank the authors of \texttt{WI2easy}, especially Rudnie O. Ramos, for their insightful discussions.
+The authors would also like to thank the anonymous referee for their insightful comments which we believe have helped enhance the presentation of the results of the manuscript.